 Each of these states, by definition is bound by a start time, an end time, and key characteristics of that state e.g. a return space link availability being characterized by the parameters in a referenced carrier profile.
 The state and carrier profile reference allows for either 1) multiple, concurrent space links that have different signal characteristics (ie frequency as defined in a carrier profile), or 2) a single space link that will exhibit changes over time including becoming available-unavailable-available due to occultation(s) or the space link characteristics change as a function of time due to space craft positioning, configuration, etc..
 States capture lifecycle over time and allow a user to be very explicit with regards to when or how changes occur.

-Each return space link available state also contains a list of minor state changes in which some characteristics can change within the time frame (think self-state change, in state model terms).
+Each return space link available state also contains a list of minor state changes in which some characteristics can change within the time frame but do not necessitate reacquiring the space-link (think self-state change, in state model terms).

-Figure 00-2, Current parameters of the space link availability state in Blue 1
+Figure 0-2, Current parameters of the space link availability state in Blue 1